 At each balance sheet date, the Group reviews the carrying values of its property, plant and equipment and intangible assets to determine whether there is any indication that the carrying value of those assets may not be recoverable through continuing use.
 If any such indication exists, the recoverable amount of the asset is reviewed in order to determine the extent of impairment loss (if any).
-Where the asset does not generate cash flows that are independent from other assets, the Group estimates the recoverable amount of the asset belongs.
+Where the asset does not generate cash flows that are independent from other assets, the Group estimates the recoverable amount of the cash generating unit to which the asset belongs.